Zoegp/zoegp.github.io/leafbyte-faqs.md

 We never used any of that additional access, and once we found out this was happening, we rewrote our login to avoid being granted any extra access.

 You can always explicitly revoke any access you've given to LeafByte.
 Here are [Google's instructions to do so](https://support.google.com/accounts/answer/13533235?hl=en).

+To reiterate, LeafByte itself gathers no data.
+We do not see or collect any information from or about your Google account.
+We do not see the pictures you take or the data you measure.
+You can [see all the code in LeafByte](https://github.com/TheBeruriahIncident/leafbyte) and validate all of this.

 ##### Who's talking about LeafByte?
 * [**Cornell Chronicle**: LeafByte app measures damage from chomping insects](https://news.cornell.edu/stories/2019/03/leafbyte-app-measures-damage-chomping-insects)